Becoming a Service Provider

 RCOC conducts Pre-Vendor Orientation classes throughout the year.
 These classes are open to anyone interested in participating.
 They offer information on the vendorization process as well as RCOC’s expectations for service providers.
 For information and dates of upcoming classes, check our Events Calendar or call our Vendor Hotline at (714) 796-5263.

-“Vendorization” is an application process for a qualified person, program or facility to request approval by the State of California, Department of Developmental Services (DDS) to provide services to regional center consumers, and to receive a rate of reimbursement for the provision of such services.
+“Vendorization” is an application process for a qualified person, program or facility to request approval by the State of California, Department of Developmental Services (DDS) to provide services to regional center persons served, and to receive a rate of reimbursement for the provision of such services.
 The rate of reimbursement for services is established by the State of California.

 To become an RCOC vendor and have a rate established, you must submit an application and various support data.
 RCOC reviews the application and supporting documentation, and it is then forwarded to the Support Services branch of DDS for approval/disapproval and rate setting.

-If you are interested in being vendored, send an email to the appropriate contact on the Vendorization Request Instructions Form.
+If you are interested in being vendored, send an email to the appropriate contact on the Vendorization Request Form.

 Additional information about the laws and regulations governing vendorization and the requirements for service providers is available in Title 17 of the California Code of Regulations, and the Lanterman Act.